andreSMO/ExData_Plotting1/README.md

 * plot4.png that contains 4 xy-plots.
 Plot 1 shows the "global Active Power" versus date.
 Plot 2 shows the voltage versus date.
 Plot 3 shows the energy sub-metering(1-4) versus date.
 Plot 4 shows the global reactive power versus date.

+All plots are generated with transparent background in the same way as the examples in directory **figure**.

 ###R scripts

 There are four R-scripts named plot1.R, plot2.R, plot3.R, plot4.R in the **root** directory.
-Each script generates a corresponding png plot.
+Each script generates a corresponding png plot using transparent background.

 ####Basic pre-requisites to run the R-scripts